-We are a biopharmaceutical company focused on the research, development and commercialization of novel therapies for treatment of inflammation and autoimmune diseases, acute cardiac conditions and cancer.
-Our patented antibody humanization technology is applied to promising mouse antibodies.
+Nearly half of our revenues generated in 2005 were from royalties paid for use of our patented antibody humanization technology as applied to mouse antibodies.
 By making certain modifications to the mouse antibody that make it more like a human antibody, our technology enhances the utility of such antibodies, while retaining their biological activity, for human therapeutic use.
-We believe our technology for the creation of humanized therapeutic monoclonal antibodies is the most widely validated in our industry.
-As of December 31, 2004, a total of eight marketed products were licensed under our humanization patents and, of these, seven generated royalties to us.
-We are aware of more than 40 humanized antibodies in clinical stage development worldwide by various pharmaceutical and biotechnology companies, of which a large number may be covered under our patent agreements.
+We believe our technology for the creation of humanized therapeutic monoclonal antibodies is widely validated in our industry, based on the existence of multiple approved and licensed antibodies.

-We license our patents covering numerous humanized antibodies in return for license fees, annual maintenance payments and royalties on product sales.
-Eight of the nine humanized antibodies currently approved by the U.S. Food and Drug Administration (FDA) are licensed under our patents and seven of these licensed products generated royalties to PDL that were recognized in 2004: Genentech, Inc.'s Herceptin®, Xolair®, RaptivaTM and AvastinTM; MedImmune, Inc.'s Synagis®; Wyeth Pharmaceuticals' Mylotarg®; and Roche's Zenapax®.
-Combined annual worldwide sales of these products exceeded \$2.9 billion in 2004.
-For 2004, we received approximately \$83.8 million in product royalties.
-Additionally, Elan Corporation, plc entered into a license under our patents for the Tysabri® antibody product, which was approved by the FDA in late November 2004 and was marketed until the end of February 2005, when Tysabri was voluntarily withdrawn from the market by Elan and Biogen-Idec and is currently pending review for further clinical trial use as well as marketing and commercial sale.
+We have licensed and will continue to offer to license our patents covering numerous humanized antibodies in return for license fees, annual maintenance payments and royalties on product sales.
+Eight of the nine humanized antibodies currently approved by the U.S. Food and Drug Administration (FDA) are licensed under our patents and generated royalties to PDL in 2005: Genentech Inc.'s (Genentech) AvastinTM, Herceptin®, Xolair® and Raptiva®; MedImmune, Inc.'s (MedImmune) Synagis®; Wyeth's Mylotarg®; Elan Corporation, Plc's (Elan) Tysabri® and Roche's Zenapax®.
+Combined annual worldwide sales of these products exceeded \$4.0 billion in 2005.
+We are aware of more than 90 humanized antibodies in development worldwide by various pharmaceutical and biotechnology companies, and we have entered into patent agreements which may cover many of these products.